CSharpM7/Ultimate14/_portfolio/32_pitb.md

 <video src="https://csharpm7.github.io/Ultimate14/assets/img/videos/pitb_speciallw.mp4" width="640" height="360" controls></video>

-Similar to Palutena's Reflection Board, except it can only block physical attacks.
+Similar to Palutena's Reflection Board, except it will destroy all projectiles on contact instead of reflecting them.
 Each attack will slightly slow it down, and it can only block a few physical attacks before breaking.
 The cooldown is much longer than Pit's, and will always enter cooldown after being used.
-Pick when to use this move wisely...or just use it offstage.